dxdxdt/UnityAutoBuild/README.md

 ## Overview
 The script manages a working directory for the project much like git does.
-In the working dirctory, the script performs `git fetch` and `git reset` to the specified git spec(tag/branch/commit-id) and then Unity build commands.
+In the working directory, the script performs `git fetch` and `git reset` to the specified git spec(tag/branch/commit-id) and then Unity build commands.
 After Unity build commands are executed, the script proceeds to compress the output directories as needed.